NicolasNoya/SkinLessionSegmentation/README.md

 This project focuses on image segmentation for skin lesions.
 The primary objective is to develop a method that, given an image of a skin lesion, generates a mask isolating the lesion from the surrounding skin.

-## Assigned Responsabilities in the project

-The tasks where divided with the autors as follows:

-- Nicolás Noya was in charge of: Segmentation, Postprocessing, Manager Class, Hyper-Parameter Adjustment and Code Quality.
-- Cecilia Szambien was in charge of: Preprocessing (which included circular filter, hair removal, channel extraction, intensity adjustement and median filter) and Metrics Managements.
-- Both autors work on experimentation and were designers of the structure of the project.

 ## Project Dependencies

 The dependencies of this project can be found in the file requirements.txt.